ChristophKuhfuss/supertuxNEAT/README.md

 NOTE: Without specifying "--autosavegen", no output files will be produced and all progress will be lost if you terminate the program!

+Currently known bugs:
+- Runs are NOT reproducable even when using seeds when initializing evolution.
+The first few generations will be identical, but after some point in time, the following will differ.
+This point is the same when the seed doesn't change, just the results after this point will be completely different.

 # SuperTux

 [![Build Status](https://travis-ci.org/SuperTux/supertux.svg?branch=master)](https://travis-ci.org/SuperTux/supertux)